 Map/align mode is enabled by default.
-Input is unmapped reads in .fastq, .bam, .cram, or non-indexed BCL format.
+Input is unmapped reads in .fastq, .bam, or .cram format.
 DRAGEN produces an aligned and sorted BAM or CRAM file.
 To mark duplicate reads at the same time, set --enable-duplicate-marking to true.